-Permission Description To be able to access a graphmart screen in the Anzo application and move the Inactive → Active slider, the Anzo Application permission also needs to be applied.
+Permission Description graphmarts into Anzo.
+Does not give permission to create new graphmarts or delete graphmarts.
+To be able to access a Graphmart screen in the Anzo application and move the Inactive → Active slider, the Anzo Application permission also needs to be applied.
 Browse Dashboards Gives permission to view existing dashboards in the Hi-Res Analytics application.
 Does not give permission to create new dashboards.
 Browse Models Gives permission to view existing data models.
 Applying this permission exposes the Models menu item in the Anzo application.
 Must also have the Anzo Application permission to access the Anzo application.
 Create Dashboards Gives permission to create dashboards in the Hi-Res Analytics application.
-Applying this permission also exposes the Create Dashboard button on the graphmart screens in the Anzo application when the user has the Anzo Application permission.
+Applying this permission also exposes the Create Dashboard button on the Graphmart screens in the Anzo application when the user has the Anzo Application permission.
 Create Graphmarts Gives permission to create new graphmarts.
-Applying this permission exposes the Add Graphmart button on the graphmarts screen.
+Applying this permission exposes the Add Graphmart button on the Graphmarts screen.
 Must also have the Anzo Application permission to create graphmarts in the application.
 Data on Demand If the user has the appropriate permissions at the graphmart level, this permission enables the user to create Data on Demand endpoints.
 Applying this permission enables the Create New Endpoint button on the Data on Demand tab for graphmarts.
 Must also have the Anzo Application permission to access the application.
 Import Artifacts Gives permission to perform Import operations from the Anzo application.
-If a user is a member of a role that has Import Artifact assigned, they will see the Import option in the menu when they click the Add button to add a data source, dataset, model, etc. Must also have the Anzo Application permission.
+If a user is a member of a role that has Import Artifact assigned, they will see the Import option in the menu when they click the Add button to add a data source,

+Permission Description dataset, model, etc. Must also have the Anzo Application permission.
 Manage Graphmarts Gives permission to manage permissions for graphmarts.
 Must also have the Anzo Application permission to access the graphmart screens.
 Manage Models Gives permission to create and import models.
 Must also have the Anzo Application permission to access the Model screen.

-Permission Description Show Query Builder Gives permission to find data and run SPARQL queries using the Query Builder.
+Rest API Gives permission to send requests via the Anzo REST API.
+Show Query Builder Gives permission to find data and run SPARQL queries using the Query Builder.
 Applying this permission exposes the Query Builder option in the Access menu.
 Must also have the Anzo Application permission.
 View Datasets Gives permission to view the Datasets catalog.
 Applying this permission exposes the Datasets option in the Blend menu in the Anzo application.
 Must also have the Anzo Application permission.
 View Graphmarts Gives permission to view the list of existing graphmarts.
-Must also have the Anzo Application permission to view the graphmarts screen in the Anzo application.
+Must also have the Anzo Application permission to view the Graphmarts screen in the Anzo application.